Injured In A SEPTA Accident?Call Us 24/7 – (215) 557-8686 |

 SEPTA Liability

 When SEPTA is liable, then the victims are allowed to make a claim against the government for their injuries.
 Generally, the government has protection against negligence suits brought by private citizens.
-This is to protect the public funds from being taken by civil claims including auto accidents.
+This is to protect the public funds from being taken by civil claims, including auto accidents.

 However, the legislature passed a law that also allowed for some civil lawsuits, and claims against SEPTA is one of these allowed.
-There are restrictions and additional requirements for a SEPTA cliam, and failure to follow the correct procedures and rules may mean that the victim loses the right to claim damages from SEPTA.
+There are restrictions and additional requirements for a SEPTA claim, and failure to follow the correct procedures and rules may mean that the victim loses the right to claim damages from SEPTA.
 At The Pearce Law Firm, P.C., we know these rules and procedures, and we have brought successful claims against PennDOT on behalf of our clients.
 Before you talk to anyone from the insurance company, talk to a Philadelphia SEPTA Accident Attorney.

 SEPTA Bus Bicycle Accidents